 - b.
 Other.
 List and describe any other state or territory agencies or partners that implement or perform CCDF services and identify their responsibilities. - 1.2.3 Describe the processes the Lead Agency uses to oversee and monitor CCDF administration and implementation responsibilities performed by other agencies as reported above in 1.2.1 and 1.2.2 (98.16(b)).
 In the description include: - Written agreements.
-Note: The contents of the written agreement may vary based on the role the agency is asked to assume or type of project but must include at a minimum the elements below (98.11(a)(3)). - o Tasks to be performed - Schedule for completing tasks - Budget which itemizes categorical expenditures in accordance with CCDF requirements - Monitoring and auditing procedures - o Indicators or measures to assess performance of those agencies - Any other processes to oversee and monitor other agencies.
-NOTE: The Office of the State Superintendent of Education (OSSE) has a Memorandum of Understanding (MOU) with the DC Department of Human Services (DHS), which is the District's Temporary Assistance for Needy Families (TANF) agency, that outlines the roles and responsibilities of DHS in determining child care eligibility.
+Note: The contents of the written agreement may vary based on the role the agency is asked to assume or type of project but must include at a minimum the elements below (98.11(a)(3)). - Tasks to be performed - Schedule for completing tasks - Budget which itemizes categorical expenditures in accordance with CCDF requirements - Monitoring and auditing procedures - o Indicators or measures to assess performance of those agencies - Any other processes to oversee and monitor other agencies.
+NOTE: The Office of the State Superintendent of Education (OSSE) has a Memorandum of Understanding (MOU) with the DC Department of Human Services (DHS), which is the District's Temporary Assistance for Needy Families (TANF) agency.
+The MOU outlines the roles and responsibilities of DHS in determining child care eligibility.
 The MOU includes specific tasks to be completed by DHS and OSSE, with clear timelines and budget line items.
-Additionally, the MOU requires that OSSE conduct onsite reviews to determine compliance with established policies and conduct follow-up visits to validate compliance and provides for scheduled and unscheduled monitoring visits.
+Additionally, the MOU requires OSSE to conduct onsite reviews to determine compliance with established policies, conduct follow-up visits to validate compliance and provides for scheduled and unscheduled monitoring visits.
 OSSE conducts quarterly audits/eligibility reviews of DHS.
-These reviews consists of OSSE eligibility monitors requesting a selected sample of records for each caseworker.
+During these reviews, OSSE eligibility monitors request a selected sample of records for each caseworker.
 A transmittal form is prepared for the case records and the intake and assignment forms are printed.
-The eligibility monitor visits the child care services office and reviews each record using the Eligibility Review Assessment Form, to document each eligibility factor.
+The eligibility monitor visits DHS' child care services office and reviews each record using the Eligibility Review Assessment Form - this form documents each eligibility factor.
 These forms are given to the supervisor to complete/update any factors that were noted for correction.
 During the second review, the Eligibility Review Assessment Form and the Cover Sheet are given to the supervisor and if needed, an additional five to 10 days is given for the resolution of any outstanding deficiencies.
-Additionally, OSSE's Division of Early Learning Operations and Grants Management unit conducts annual reviews of Level II providers, which are Community Based Organizations (CBOs).
-OSSE conducts annual audits/eligibility reviews of Level II providers (CBO) records.
-The percentage of eligibility records to be reviewed is determined by the site's total number of families enrolled in subsidy.
-The criteria are: